Do you get a large tax refund?

 Tax attorney Lu-Ann Dominguez is quoted as saying she dealt with “…painful cases all the time in which debt issues snowballed because of insufficient withholding.

-By spending a little bit of money to get a real professional to handle the tax preparation, they would not only get a tax return but also someone who will check in on them periodically to see if anything has changed for tax-planning purposes.
+By spending a little bit of money to get a qualified tax preparer to handle the tax preparation, they would not only get a tax return but also someone who will check in on them periodically to see if anything has changed for tax planning purposes.

 Professionals also understand safe harbor rules for withholding and how to insulate clients against underpayment penalties.

 At the very least, the people would have someone who they can call to ask about the ramifications of certain decisions they may make.

 This is the problem with people–many would rather feel good about approaching their tax situation as opposed to doing the smart thing.

 They suffer and struggle in order to “save” up for a big purchase or vacation rather than use the resources they are given to get out of their current poor financial situations.

 And the media seems to be more interested in people like them rather than being truly informative and helpful.